GLOSSARY OF INSURANCE TERMS

 Warranty – coverage that protects against manufacturer’s defects past the normal warranty period and for repair after breakdown to return a product to its originally intended use.
 Warranty insurance generally protects consumers from financial loss caused the seller’s failure to rectify or compensate for defective or incomplete work and cost of parts and labor necessary to restore a product’s usefulness.
 Includes but is not limited to coverage for all obligations and liabilities incurred a service contract provider, mechanical breakdown insurance and service contracts written insurers.

 Whole Life – life insurance that may be kept in force for a person’s entire life and that pays a benefit upon the person’s death, whenever that may be.

 Whole Life Insurance – life insurance that may be kept in force for the duration of a person’s life and pays a benefit upon the person’s death.
 Premiums are made for same time period.

-Workers’ Compensation – insurance that covers an employer’s liability for injuries, disability or death to persons in their employment, without regard to fault, as prescribed by state or federal workers’ compensation laws and other statutes.
+Workers’ Compensation – insurance that covers an employer’s liability for injuries, disability or death to persons in their employment, without regard to fault, as prescribed state or federal workers’ compensation laws and other statutes.

-Written Premium – the contractually determined amount charged by the reporting entity to the policyholder for the effective period of the contract based on the expectation of risk, policy benefits, and expenses associated with the coverage provided by the terms of the insurance contract.
+Written Premium – the contractually determined amount charged the reporting entity to the policyholder for the effective period of the contract based on the expectation of risk, policy benefits, and expenses associated with the coverage provided the terms of the insurance contract.